 Figure.
 GNSS reference stations of the FinnRef network around Finnish Lapland.

 Collaboration with Norway

 The Aurora Snowbox pilot project in Finland has a counterpart in Norway called Aurora Borealis.
 This test track runs between Skibotn to Kilpisjärvi.
 A three-year agreement for the Finnish-Norwegian cooperation project Aurora Borealis was signed in the Finnish city of Muonio in February of 2016.
-More information about the Norwegian E8 Borealis can be found here.
+More information about the Norwegian E8 Borealis can be found here and here (in Norwegian).